Grand Bayou, Plaquemines Parish, Louisiana: Culture

-The village's population was around 1,000 in the 1940s.
-Since then, coastal erosion and disasters such as Hurricane Katrina have drastically impacted the settlement.
-Grand Bayou received increased attention after the Louisiana Coastal Protection and Restoration Authority's 2017 master plan for coastal restoration included neither aid nor a resettlement plan for the village.
-This has been partially attributed to the tribal community's lack of federal recognition.
-In 2024, a 600 acre that includes a sacred mound was given back to the tribe by St. Paul's Episcopal Church of New Orleans.
+In 2024, a 600 acre that includes Lemon Tree mound was given back to the tribe by St. Paul's Episcopal Church of New Orleans.
 The church's ownership was discovered when the tribe was working with the Coalition To Restore Coastal Louisiana on shoreline protection.
 The land had been willed to the church in the 1980s.
+Rosina Philippe described the mound as a place where the tribe would bring offerings to their ancestors.